-Use it to calculate your optimal IIFYM macronutrient ratios based on your age, height, weight, gender, and activity level.
-Then use your results with flexible dieting or IIFYM and count macros to lose weight, maintain, or gain muscle.
+Use this to calculate your optimal macronutrient ratios based on your age, height, weight, gender, and activity level.
+Then use your results with macro counting, flexible dieting, or IIFYM to lose weight, maintain, or gain muscle.

 Lose, Maintain, or Gain?

-This IIFYM macro and TDEE calculator gives you the ability to adjust your TDEE and macros at 4 different goal settings.
+This macro calculator gives you the ability to adjust your macros at 4 different goal settings.

 - Lose puts you in a 20% calorie deficit which promotes safe, steady weight loss.

 - Lose 10% puts you in a 10% calorie deficit and is intended for those with less than 10 pounds to lose and who also wish to build muscle at the same time.

 - Maintain allows you to eat at macro levels that will keep you at your current weight.

 - Gain puts you in a 20% calorie surplus and is designed for people who are wanting to build muscle fast in conjunction with a comprehensive weight training program.
 It can also be used by people who are underweight.